-Valuation Date: June 30, 2020 Actuarial Cost Method: Entry Age Normal Actuarial Assumptions: Inflation: 2.25% Investment Rate of Return: 2.75%, net of plan investment expense (including inflation) Single Discount Rate: 1.92% as of June 30, 2021 Demographic Assumptions: Based on the experience study performed for the South Carolina Retirement Systems for the five-year period ending June 30, 2019 Mortality: For healthy retirees, the gender-distinct South Carolina Retirees 2020 Mortality Tables are used with fully generational mortality projections based on a fully generational basis by the 80% of Scale UMP to account for future mortality improvements and adjusted with multipliers based on plan experience.
-Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 15 years Participation Assumption: 79% for retirees who are eligible for funded premiums 59% for retirees who are eligible for partial funded premiums 20% for retirees who are eligible for non-funded premiums Notes: The single discount rate changed from 2.45% as of June 30, 2020 to 1.92% as of June 30, 2021.
-Also, the demographic and salary increase assumptions were updated to reflect the 2020 SCRS experience study and the health care trend rates were reset to better reflect the plan's anticipated experience.
+Valuation Date: June 30, 2022 Actuarial Cost Method: Entry Age Normal Actuarial Assumptions: Inflation: 2.25% Investment Rate of Return: 2.75%, net of plan investment expense (including inflation) Single Discount Rate: 3.86% as of June 30, 2023 Demographic Assumptions: Based on the experience study performed for the South Carolina Retirement Systems for the five-year period ending June 30, 2019 Mortality: For healthy retirees, the gender-distinct South Carolina Retirees 2020 Mortality Tables are used with multipliers based on plan experience; the rates are projected on a fully generational basis using 80% of the ultimate rates of Scale MP-2019 to account for future mortality improvements.
+Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 13 years Participation Assumption: 79% for retirees who are eligible for funded premiums 59% for retirees who are eligible for partial funded premiums 20% for retirees who are eligible for non-funded premiums Notes: The single discount rate changed from 3.69% as of June 30, 2022 to 3.86% as of June 30, 2023.